james-middleton/Family-Handbook/README.md

 ###What is it for?
 The Forum is an opportunity for open, positive, respectful discussion about issues that affect the whole school.

 For specific concerns about children, your first point of call should always be their class teacher.
-For issues to do with staff, contact the [School Office](pupilservices@darlinghurst.co.uk) or [Mrs Patrick](principal@darlinghurst.co.uk)
+For issues to do with staff, contact the [School Office](pupilservices@darlinghurst.co.uk) or [Mrs Patrick](principal@darlinghurst.co.uk).

 Examples of issues that have been discussed include: